collective/collective.developermanual/source/getstarted/installation.rst

     http://yourserver:8080

 The greeting page will let you create a new site.
-For this you need the login credentials printed to your terminal earlier.
+For this you need the login credentials printed to your terminal earlier, also avaliable at ``~/Plone/zinstance/adminPassword.txt``.

 If everything is OK, press ``CTRL-C`` in the terminal to stop Plone if you're running in debug mode.
 Use the ``plonectl stop`` command if you didn't start in debug mode.